microsoft/coyote/docs/concepts/actors/state-machine-demo.md

 {% include 'player-controls.html' %}

-This graph was generated from a `coyote test` with the `--xml-trace` and `--graph` options on a `StateMachine` based coyote application that implements the `Raft` protocol.
+This graph was generated from a `coyote test` with the `--xml-trace` and `--actor-graph` options on a `StateMachine` based coyote application that implements the `Raft` protocol.
 The fact that coyote `StateMachines` expose explicit state information makes it possible for `coyote` to visualize what is going on in a level of detail that is hard to extract from other kinds of C# code.
 This illustrates the benefit of this programming model both for software design, as well as